sylvainlavoie/DevOpsWay/README.md

+# DevOps Way

-# I use that repository to regroup my finding and experimentation about DevOps
+I use that repository to group my finding and experimentation about DevOps